 It took away the freedom of Asians to legally immigrate to the United States.

-It resulted in an increase in the percentage of immigrants from Northern and Western Europe and a decline in the percentage of immigrants from Eastern and Southern Europe.
+It resulted in an increase in the percentages of immigrants from Northern and Western Europe and a decline in the percentages of immigrants from Northern and Western Europe and a decline in the percentages of immigrants from Eastern and Southern Europe.

 It resulted in a decline in the number of immigrants to the United States from countries in the Western Hemisphere.

-Before 1914, there were no legal controls or restrictions on the sale of opium or heroin.
+Before 1914, there were no legal controls or restriction on the sale of opium or herion.

-Cocaine was an ingredient in early 20th century bottled Coca-Cola.
+Cocaine was an ingredient in early 20th century bottle Coca-Cola

 It was created in response to the threat of a communist takeover of Greece and Turkey.

-It was created during the presidency of Harry Truman.
+It was crated during the Presidency of Harry Truman

 It was created in response to the Soviet Union’s launching of Sputnik.

 By the mid-1950s R&B had become widely popular among which youth and was banned on some radio stations in the south and other parts of the United States.